pimsmath/onlinecourses2020/content/courses/2024-2025/translation-surfaces/index.md

 ### Remote Access
 The instructor will use a tablet and Zoom.
 The tablet will be displayed locally in the classroom and via zoom.
 Lecture notes will be distributed in PDF format.

+### Class Schedule
+This class will meet every Monday, Wednesday and Friday from 1:30-2:20 (Pacific time), starting on March 31st.